 Skip to content Skip to main navigation Report an accessibility issue

-March 1 – April 6, 2024
+June 1 – August 3, 2024

 Welcome!

-The UT Downtown Gallery is a contemporary art gallery exhibiting professional work through funding and support from The University of Tennessee, the Arts and Cultural Alliance, Knox County, and the Department of the Treasury.
-We are located at 106 S. Gay Street in Knoxville, Tennessee next door to the Arts and Cultural Alliance in the Emporium Building.
+The UT Downtown Gallery is a contemporary art gallery, exhibiting professional work through funding and support in-part from The University of Tennessee, the Arts and Cultural Alliance, Knox County, the Department of the Treasury, and generous donations.
+Financial gifts to the UT Downtown Gallery support the operations, programming, community engagement, and exhibitions of the gallery.

 As part of Knoxville’s First Friday events, the gallery is open from 5-9pm on the first Friday of every month.